schlexer/coursera-getting-and-cleaning-data/README.md

 3) The script creates a tidy data set saved as tidy_data.txt in your working directory.

 ## The codebook
-Check out the codebook.md above to follow the transormtransformations step.
+Check out the codebook.md above to follow the transformations step.